avaorr/MART342-WebDesign/assignment-04/ReadMe.md

     - The Head Element
     - The Body Element
 9. What is the index.html page for?
 Where does it go?
     - The index.html is an HTML file that serves as the home page for a website.
-This helps people who come to the website find everything as it is what points to other places on the page.
+This helps people who come to the website find other paged.
 10. Review: What are some of the best naming practices?
     - Avoid multiple subdirectories
     - Create a Root folder that only includes things on the website